Overview

 -

-Public Officers Law § 73 - JCOPE
+Public Officers Law § 73 - Commission on Ethics and Lobbying in Government

 This law refers to restrictions on the business or professional activities of current and former State officers and employees and political party chairs.

-Effective through July 7, 2022
+Effective as of July 8, 2022

 Download